cobbzilla/yuebing/README.md

 (Chinese: [月饼](https://zh.wikipedia.org/wiki/%E6%9C%88%E9%A5%BC),
 Japanese: [月餅](https://ja.wikipedia.org/wiki/%E6%9C%88%E9%A4%85)); mooncakes are very tasty and can be found in a wide variety of flavors and styles.
 Enjoy a time-honored regional style, or try an exotic cake from contemporary bakers who are exploring deliciously uncharted territory!
-There is truly something for everyone!
+There is truly a yuebing for everyone!